Exploring Facial Biomarkers for Detecting Depression through Temporal Analysis of Action Units

-where \(a(i)\) is the average distance from the data point \(i\) to the other points in the same cluster, and \(b(i)\) is the average distance from \(i\) to points in the nearest different cluster.
+\author{ Aditya Parikh$^{1}$, Misha Sadeghi$^{1}$, Robert Richer$^{1}$, Lydia Helene Rupp$^{2}$, Lena Schindler-Gmelch$^{2}$, Marie Keinert$^{2,5}$, Malin Hager$^{2}$, Klara Capito$^{2}$, Farnaz Rahimi$^{1}$, Bernhard Egger$^{3}$, Matthias Berking$^{2}$, Bjoern M. Eskofier$^{1,4}$\ where \(a(i)\) is the average distance from the data point \(i\) to the other points in the same cluster, and \(b(i)\) is the average distance from \(i\) to points in the nearest different cluster.

 The overall silhouette score was calculated as the mean of individual scores across all data points.
 Higher silhouette scores indicated well-defined clusters, providing validation of the clustering approach and insight into the distinctiveness of facial expression patterns associated with depression.